Stratio/crossdata/doc/src/site/sphinx/2_getting_started.rst

 Prerequisites
 ==============
-Crossdata can be installed in a single computer as a proof of concept, or can be installed in a cluster.
+Crossdata can be installed in a single computer as a standalone deployment, or can be installed in a cluster.
 The minimum requisites are the same as `Spark requisites <http://spark.apache.org/docs/latest/hardware-provisioning.html>`_.

 It is necessary too, to install `Apache Maven 3 <https://maven.apache.org/>`_ due to the build script use it to get